corporate governance principles

 Orientation and Continuing Education

-The Board and the Company shall provide a complete orientation process for new Directors that includes background material, meetings with senior management and visits to Company facilities.
+The Board and the Company shall provide a complete orientation process for new Directors that includes background material, meetings with management and visits to Company facilities.
 The Board shall explore continuing education opportunities for its members as appropriate.

 Structure, Independence and Responsibilities of Board Committees